Skip to Content

 Woodland Park Zoo

 The Woodland Park Zoo is located on Phinney Avenue in Seattle.
-Paid parking is available in a few different on-site lots.
+Paid parking is available in several on-site lots.

 Advanced tickets are recommended.
 With a CityPASS, you can use the barcode info on your tickets to get your reserved tickets.

-There are lots of different exhibits at the Woodland Park Zoo, including an African Savanna, a Rhino Preserve, a butterfly garden, and a tropical rainforest.
+The Woodland Park Zoo has many different exhibits, including an African Savanna, a Rhino Preserve, a butterfly garden, and a tropical rainforest.

 The Woodland Park Zoo is open daily, except for Christmas.
 In the cooler months, it closes earlier in the evening.